A Faster Deterministic Approximation Algorithm for TTP-2: Conclusion

 We have presented a deterministic $(1+9/n)$-approximation algorithm for TTP-2, where $n$ is the number of the teams satisfying $n\equiv2$ (mod 4).
 This algorithm runs in $O(n^3)$ time.
 Compared with the deterministic $(1+5/n)$-approximation algorithm by Zhao and Xiao \cite{ZhaoXiao3}, which runs in $O(n^4)$ time, our algorithm has better complexity.
 Compared with the algorithm having the same complexity \cite{Imahori,ZhaoXiao2}, our algorithm has a better approximation ratio.

 One direction of future work is to improve the approximation ratio.
 There is a gap between the total traveling distance in our algorithm and its upper bound obtained in Section 3.2.
-Possibly a further analysis of the upper bound of the traveling distance results in a better approximation guarantee of our algorithm.
+Possibly a further analysis of the upper bound results in a better approximation guarantee of our algorithm.
 Another direction is to investigate the time complexity of TTP-2.
 For $k\geq3$, TTP-$k$ is shown to be NP-hard by Thielen and Westphal \cite{ThielenWestphal2}.
-However, the complexity of TTP-2 is still not revealed, while a number of approximation algorithm are designed.
+However, the complexity of TTP-2 is still not revealed, while a number of approximation algorithms are designed.